okstate-maps/guide-create-website/index.md

   4. If you open the project with a live server, you will see a blank page.
 We will add some content to make it a bit more interesting.

 #### Adding Content
 1. Let's start off by adding a header to the page.
-To do this, make sure that you are working within the *body* tag.
-The tag for a header is h1.
+To do this, make sure that you are working within the *body* tag, which will contain all of the website's text.
+The tag for a header is *h1*.
 Within this tag, type what you want the header to be.
   ```html
     <body>
             <h1>Title</h1>